willnewbury/liferay-plugin-modeller/README.md

 ## Produce text file
 1. Clone git repo
 2. In folder that you cloned into:
+	* create a folder named "output" next in the highest level folder (next to src
 	* ant clean compile
 	* ant process-xmls -Dportlet.base.dir="PATH TO PORTLET BASE DIR"